supertypo/test-workflows/README.md

 A schema migration script has been developed and is available [here](https://github.com/supertypo/kaspa-db-filler-migration).
 A compatible version of the kaspa-rest-server is available [here](https://github.com/kaspa-ng/kaspa-rest-server).

+## Binary releases
+For now, binary releases are only available for Docker.
+Visit https://hub.docker.com/r/supertypo/simply-kaspa-indexer for more information.

 ## Important notes

 ### Optional tables